Ascentis funding information and advice for FE and skills providers

 Learner progression is actively monitored, e.g. to further learning, employment, volunteering

-In terms of management information and audit the same rigour in analysis and collation of achievements and outcomes is required for non-regulated provision as for regulated qualifications.
+In terms of management information and audit the same rigour in analysis and collation of achievements and outcomes is required for tailored ‘non-regulated learning’ provision as for regulated qualifications.
 Where appropriate this should include outcomes gathered from sample post course reviews.
 Stage one of the RARPA process integrates outcomes required to meet local needs and effective collation of achievements and supports evidence reporting for the ESFA and devolved authorities.
 The sixth stage can also be a recurrent theme of the first five stages in ensuring learners make progress to their chosen destinations.
 From pre-enrolment advice and guidance to final assessment, providers should be focused on the purpose of the learning programme for the individual and how it will enable them to move onto the next stage of their lives.

-Devolution of the AEB
+Devolution of the adult education and training funding

 From August 2019, Mayoral Combined Authorities (MCAs) and the Greater London Authority (GLA) have been given responsibility to ensure eligible learners aged 19 and over who reside in their area have appropriate education and training.
-Each devolved authority is responsible for funding adult education in their local areas, so the approach to this budget is now be based on each region’s specific education and training needs for learners aged 19 and over.
+Each devolved authority is responsible for funding adult education and skills in their local areas, so the approach to this budget is now be based on each region’s specific education and training needs for learners aged 19 and over.

 • Greater Manchester